-The Florida Bar offers 46 consumer pamphlets as a service for consumers.
+The Florida Bar offers consumer pamphlets as a public service.
 These pamphlets are not a substitute for hiring an attorney, but they provide basic legal information about the topics they cover.
 Here you’ll also find links to useful forms and resources, and a list volunteer opportunities, developed by the Bar’s Citizens Advisory Committee, for nonlawyers interested in getting involved with the legal and judicial system.

 These pamphlets are produced by the Consumer Protection Law Committee as a public service.

 Living Will Forms: Includes Florida Living Will and Florida Health Care Surrogate.

 Landlord/Tenant Forms: Includes Residential Lease and Eviction Notices.

 Florida Courts Help is a website to help consumers navigate the court system.
 The site includes a list of frequently asked questions and forms related to family law, the probate process, guardianship, small claims and more.
 There’s also an app to help Floridians who represent themselves in family law cases.

 Florida Law Help